open-AIMS/ADRIAIndicators.jl/docs/src/indices.md

 # Reef Indices

 This section provides high-level reef indices.
-These indices combine multiple metrics to provide a summary of reef state for different purposes.
+These indices, such as the `ReefConditionIndex`, combine multiple lower-level metrics to provide a composite summary of overall reef state or health for different purposes.

 ```@autodocs
 Modules = [ADRIAIndicators]